Abstemius: vs. canonical law

-Views of Heretics
+Non-Catholic views

-Abstention from the use of wine has, occasionally, been declared obligatory by heretics.
+Abstention from the use of wine has, occasionally, been declared obligatory by various Christian sects.
 It was one of the tenets of Gnosticism in the 2nd century.
 Tatian, the founder of the sect known as the Encratites, forbade the use of wine, and his adherents refused to make use of it even in the Sacrament of the Altar; in its place they used water.
-These heretics, mentioned by St. Irenæus (Adversus haereses, I, xxx), are known as Hydroparastes, Aquarians, and Encratites.
+These sects, mentioned by St. Irenæus (Adversus haereses, I, xxx), are known as Hydroparastes, Aquarians, and Encratites.

-The great Manichaean heresy followed a few years later.
-These heretics, in their turn, professed the greatest possible aversion to wine, as one of the sources of sin.
-St. Augustine, in his book against heresies, ch. xlvi, says of them, Vinum non-bibunt, dicentes esse fel principum tenebrarum – " They drink no wine, for they say it is the gall of the princes of darkness."
-They made use of water in celebrating Mass.

 Aabstemii on a somewhat different principle have appeared in more recent times.
-These are total abstainers, who maintain that the use of stimulants is essentially sinful, and allege that the wine used by Christ and his disciples at the supper was unfermented.
+These are total abstainers, who maintain that the use of stimulants is essentially sinful, and believe that the wine used by Christ and his disciples at the Last Supper was unfermented.
 They accordingly communicate in the unfermented "juice of the grape."

 Controversy over the reception of both species

 At the beginning of the Reformation, one of the grievances alleged against the Church was that she did not allow the faithful to communicate under both kinds.
 "We excuse the Church", so runs the Augsburg Confession, "which has suffered the injustice of only receiving under one kind, not being able to have both; but we do not excuse the authors of this injustice, who maintain that it was right to forbid the administering of the complete Sacrament."
 How, then, were those to be admitted to the Lord's Table, who were unable to communicate under the species of wine?
 A decree of the Synod of Poitiers, in 1560, reads: "The Bread of the Lord's Supper shall be administered to those who cannot drink the wine, on condition that they shall declare that they do not abstain out of contempt."
 Other Protestant synods also lay down the rule that persons unable to take wine shall be admitted to the Lord's Table on condition that they shall at least touch with their lips the cup which holds the species of wine; Jurieu, on the other hand, starting from the principle that Christ has founded the essence of the Eucharist on the two species, held that an abstemius does not receive the Sacrament, because it consists of two parts, and he receives only one.
 A great controversy ensued among the Protestants themselves on this point.
 Bossuet held that communion under both kinds could not be of divine obligation, since many would thereby be deprived of the Sacrament owing to a natural weakness.